cornishcoder1/pp5-frontend-the-winding-path/TESTS.md

 ![User Story testing](src/assets/testing_screenshots/ac_date_ordered.png)

 All posts are listed in date order of when they were last updated (most recent first).
+**Bug Detected!
+See no.3 in 'Fixed Bugs' section of README**

-All comments are listed in order of when they were last updated (days, hours and minutes):
+All comments are listed in order of when they were created (last updated status displays within the comment in days, hours and minutes format):

 ![User Story testing](src/assets/testing_screenshots/comments_date_ordered.png)